jube-home/jube/docs/index.md

 * Use the #jube:matrix.org [\[Matrix\] Room](https://matrix.to/#/#jube:matrix.org) for support or discussion.
 * Use GitHub for bug reports.

-Commercial support is available via a GitHub Sponsors monthly tier.

 # Reporting Vulnerabilities

 Please do not file GitHub issues or post in the #jube:matrix.org [\[Matrix\] Room](https://matrix.to/#/#jube:matrix.org) for security vulnerabilities, as they are public.